 3. Interview key employees

 If the company doesn’t have a formal survey process for capturing motivators, you can still encourage individual managers to hold periodic one-on-one interviews with their employees.
 I recommend that managers prioritize the “regrettable” employees (i.e. you would regret it if they left), and because these interviews take so much time, only hold them with your key or “regrettable” employees.
+However, sometimes a business doesn’t lose their key employee by them leaving but instead by them, unfortunately, passing away.
+It’s a heavy blow to the business if this happens so you will want to protect your business by getting key man insurance, find further info here.

 4. Hire the self-motivated